ZeusLN/zeus-docs/docs/for-users/getting-started/lightning-node-connect.md

 </TabItem>
 <TabItem value="Citadel">
-## Connect a Citadel LN Node to Zeus

 Citadel is using LND implementation.

 1. Open Zeus and go to **Settings -> Connect a node -> +**.